beeinger/vercel-private-submodule/README.md

 - Add the token to Vercel Environment Variables

-    - project -> Settings -> Environment Variables
+    - Project -> Settings -> Environment Variables

     - add a new variable called GITHUB_ACCESS_TOKEN and with value of the token you just copied